 Iowa

 The Iowa Code does not provide a specific CNA staffing ratio requirement.
-Nevertheless, it does indicate that a facility must provide required nursing care services on a 24-7 basis through qualified nurses and ancillary coverage.
+Nevertheless, it indicates that a facility must provide sufficient nursing staff.

 Kansas